11 min read

 Entry pathways into vendor roles:

-• From general business roles: Marketing, sales, HR, and finance professionals can transition by gaining Security+ or similar foundational certifications and demonstrating passion for the space.
+Marketing, sales, HR, and finance professionals can transition by gaining Security+ or similar foundational certifications and demonstrating genuine interest in the space.
 Many cybersecurity vendors explicitly state that prior security experience isn't required, just demonstrated interest and relevant transferable skills.

 Deep Dive: Non-Technical Career Tracks